Faculty Scholarly Activity

 Faculty scholarly activity involves originality, creativity, collaboration, a thorough grounding in previous scholarship, and effective communication of contributions through teaching, practice, presentations, and publications.
 For more information on faculty scholarly activities, please see Meet the Faculty.

 To view the scholarly activity taking place at the Pepperdine community counseling centers, please visit the Clinics Advancement and Research Committee and the Pepperdine Applied Research Center webpages.
-For more information on protections for human participants in Pepperdine research activities, please see the Graduate and Professional Schools IRB webpage.
+For more information on protections for human participants in Pepperdine research activities, please see the Graduate and Professional Schools IRB website.

 Boyer, E. (1990).
 Scholarship Reconsidered: Priorities of the Professoriate.
 Princeton, NJ: The Carnegie Foundation for the Advancement of Teaching.